-With its review of the Safe, Clean Water and Natural Flood Protection Fiscal Year 2013-2014 Year 1 report completed, the IMC agrees with the status of the projects.
-The Committee is generally satisfied with the content of the report, which was a solid start for the coming years.
+With its review of the Safe, Clean Water and Natural Flood Protection Fiscal Year 2013-2014 Year 1 report completed, the IMC agrees with the status of the projects and is generally satisfied with the content of the report.
 Its recommendations call for additional information to improve the depth of future reports.
 Its detailed comments, concerns and recommendations are attached.